According to Section 2(i) of the Asylum Act, a safe third country is defined as:

-The “safe third country” concept may only be applied as an inadmissibility ground where the applicant (a) stayed or (b) travelled there and had the opportunity to request effective protection; (c) has relatives there and may enter the territory of the country; or (d) has been requested for extradition by a safe third country.
-In practice, transit or stay is a sufficient connection, even in cases where a person was smuggled through and did not know the country at all.
+The ‘safe third country’ concept may only be applied as an inadmissibility ground where the applicant (a) stayed or (b) travelled there and had the opportunity to request effective protection; (c) has relatives there and may enter the territory of the country; or (d) has been requested for extradition by a safe third country.
+In practice, according to the HHC experience, transit or stay is a sufficient connection, even in cases where a person was smuggled through and did not know the country at all.

-In the event of applying the “safe third country” concept, the applicant, when this fact is communicated to him or her, can declare immediately but within 3 days at the latest why in his or her individual case, the specific country does not qualify as a safe third country.
+In the event of applying the ‘safe third country’ concept, the applicant, when this fact is communicated to them, can declare immediately but within 3 days at the latest why in their individual case, the specific country does not qualify as a safe third country.
 The law does not specify in which format and language this information should be communicated to the applicant, if an interpreter should be made available, or if a written record should be prepared.
-The law does not specify the format or language, the availability of interpreters, and the preparation of a written record pertaining to applicants’ “declaration”.
-No mandatory, free-of-charge legal assistance is foreseen for this process, however if the applicants request the assistance of HHC attorneys in time, then the HHC attorneys are able to assist their clients with these submissions.
+The law does not specify the format or language, the availability of interpreters, and the preparation of a written record pertaining to applicants’ ‘declaration’.
+No mandatory, free-of-charge legal assistance is foreseen for this process, however if the applicants request the assistance of HHC attorneys in time, then HHC attorneys are able to assist their clients with these submissions.

-In the case that the application is declared inadmissible on safe third country grounds, the NDGAP shall issue a certificate in the official language of that third country to the applicant that his or her application for asylum was not assessed on the merits.
-This guarantee was respected in practice.
+In case the application is declared inadmissible on safe third country grounds, the NDGAP shall issue a certificate in the official language of that third country to the applicant that their application for asylum was not assessed on the merits.
+In HHC’s experience, this guarantee has so far always been respected in practice.

 The list of safe third countries

 In July 2015, Hungary amended its asylum legislation in various aspects and adopted a National List of Safe Third Countries.
-Following a subsequent amendment to the list, the following countries are currently considered safe third countries:
+The following countries are currently considered safe third countries:

 - EU Member States